-- Make sure that your microphone is turned on and that all students can hear you.
+- Ensure your microphone is turned on and all students can hear you.

 Specialists at the TLSS are available to assist you in adapting your course to a bimodal approach.
-In addition, training will be offered in the coming months and a resource bank will be available on the TLSS web site to help professors make the transition to bimodal instruction.
+In addition, training will be offered in the coming months, and a resource bank will be available on the TLSS website to help professors transition to bimodal instruction.

 Specialists at the TLSS are available to assist your TA with bimodal instruction.
-In addition, training will also be offered to TAs in preparation for the Fall 2021 term.
+In addition, training will also be offered directly to TAs.

-During your class sessions, the TLSS technical team will be able to help you if you experience technical issues with the equipment.
-Classrooms are equipped with telephones so that you can contact the technical team quickly (7:30 a.m. to 10:00 p.m.).
+During your class sessions, the TLSS technical team can help you if you experience technical issues with the equipment.
+Classrooms are equipped with telephones, so you can contact the technical team quickly by composing the following extension: 5900 (7:30 a.m. to 10:00 p.m.).